 Intelligence and Analysis

-Through the District fusion center, the Washington Regional Threat Analysis Center, HSEMA works to improve information sharing among public and private sector partners by providing strategic analysis of regional threats and hazards.
+Through the District fusion center, the National Capital Region Threat Intelligence Consortium (NTIC), HSEMA works to improve information sharing among public and private sector partners by providing strategic analysis of regional threats and hazards.

 National Capital Region Coordination

 The District Government is firmly committed to preparedness not just for our City, but for the entire National Capital Region (NCR).
 With so many first responders working in close proximity to one another, there is a unique need for coordination, communication, training and exercises throughout the Region.
 HSEMA coordinates the District’s efforts with our regional and federal partners, to ensure that we are continually increasing our preparedness and reducing risk throughout the NCR.

 Through the Metropolitan Washington Council of Governments (COG) HSEMA collaborates with our regional partners to determine homeland security and emergency management priorities and develop key regional capabilities.
 Specifically, the District of Columbia Emergency Response System (DCERS) works with the regional Emergency Response System committees of Northern Virginia (NVERS) and Maryland (MDERS), to optimize funding opportunities and promote regional preparedness in alignment with the goals and priorities of the District.
 DCERS, MDERS and NVERS engage in extensive coordination activities throughout the year to determine common priorities, identify mutual preparedness gaps and make recommendations for the development of preparedness capabilities throughout the NCR.